sensebox/openSenseMap/README.md

 ============

 ## DEPRECATION NOTICE
-Sooner or later the implementation in this repository will be replaced.
-Please do not fork!
+Please be aware that active development of this branch will be stopped on 1st of August 2016.
+Afterwards, it will be renamed.

 ## Installation